Learning Goals

 To help students choose appropriate entry-level courses for select majors, please refer to this list based on recommendations from the academic department chairs.

-The city of Hartford as well as our program sites abroad further extend the learning possibilities, offering an abundance of co-curricular opportunities, from robust internships and student research grants to community learning projects and other forms of experiential learning and applied knowledge.
+The city of Hartford as well as our program sites abroad further enhance learning possibilities, offering an abundance of co-curricular opportunities, from robust internships and student research grants to community learning projects and other forms of experiential learning and applied knowledge.
 Students in the arts, humanities, social sciences, and STEM disciplines all benefit from these offerings.
-These rich co-curricular experiences supplement in-class learning, reinforcing student skill sets and shaping academic and post-graduate trajectories.

 Earn co-curricular certificates as part of Trinity's "Plus" curriculum, by participating in one or more Experiential Certificate programs